 Death Apple Tree Distribution, Habitat, and Ecology

-Quite fortunately for the flora, the Death Apple Tree evolved as native to a relatively broad section of the world.
+Most fortunately, both for the flora and scientists, the Death Apple Tree evolved as native to a relatively broad section of the surface of the world.
 That region actually covers a significant portion of the Northern Hemisphere.
-Its population therein, however, remains somewhat scattered in nature.
+Its population therein, however, remains somewhat scattered.

-More precisely, it appears in portions of northern South America, Central America, Mexico, the Bahamas, and the Caribbean.
-A small population of the dangerous but visually appealing tree also appears in part of the state of Florida, in the United States.
+More precisely, though, the botanical marvel appears in portions of northern South America, Central America, Mexico, the Bahamas, and the Caribbean.
+A relatively small population of the dangerous but visually appealing tree also appears in part of the state of Florida, in the United States.

-Although forced to adapt to other habitats in some locations, it shows a decided preference for where it appears.
+Although forced to adapt to other habitats in some locations, it nonetheless shows a very strong preference for where it appears.
 In the majority of its range, the tree therefore usually grows in one of three regions.
 These consist of brackish swamps, coastal beaches, and mangrove forests.

 The highly toxic nature of the remarkable Death Apple Tree renders it immune to the depredations of most creatures.
-A few, however, do manage to interact with the tree safely.
+A few hardy species, however, do manage to interact with the dangerous tree safely.
 One species of iguana, in fact, manages to live in the canopy, and also eat the fruit safely.

-For most other creatures, though, it’s an extremely hazardous plant.
-The toxins contained in all parts of it remain quite potent.
-Its own sap, furthermore, frequently causes severe burns to skin when exposed to it.
+For most other creatures, though, it’s an extremely hazardous variety of tree.
+The powerful toxins contained in all parts of it qualify as extremely potent.
+Its own sap, in fact, often causes severe burns to skin when exposed to it.
 It’s even been known to occasionally peel the paint off of cars!

-Even taking shelter beneath one of these trees in a rainstorm can be dangerous.
-Exposure to even a single drop, as it absorbs the toxins before falling, will cause the skin to blister.
+Even taking shelter beneath one of these trees in a rainstorm presents great danger.
+Exposure to even a single drop of water, as it absorbs the toxins before falling, typically causes the skin to blister.
 If parts of the tree are burned, exposure to the smoke can also cause severe eye irritation.

 Death’s-head Hawkmoth